-110. Article 38 (a) of the Convention on the Rights of Persons with Disabilities and article 45 (a) of the Convention on the Rights of the Child provides that the CRPD may invite specialized agencies and other competent bodies as it considers appropriate to provide expert advice on the implementation of the Convention in areas falling within the scope of their respective mandates.

-111. CESCR and CRC have adopted specific guidelines on NGO participation in their work (CESCR, E/C.12/2000/6; CRC, CRC/C/90, annex VII).
+- 118. Article 38 (a) of the Convention on the Rights of Persons with Disabilities and article 45 (a) of the Convention on the Rights of the Child provides that CRPD may invite specialized agencies and other competent bodies as it considers appropriate to provide expert advice on the implementation of the Convention in areas falling within the scope of their respective mandates. - 119.
+CESCR and CRC have adopted specific guidelines on NGO participation in their work (CESCR, E/C.12/2000/6; CRC, CRC/C/90, annex VII).
 CESCR sets aside half a day during the first day of both its sessions and pre-sessional working groups to hear statements from external partners.
-This is normally dedicated, in whole or in part, to statements by NGOs, which are issued as United Nations documents if these are presented in a single synthesis report.
-Individual submissions are not processed.
+This is normally dedicated, in whole or in part, to statements by NGOs.
 The Committee requires that NGO statements be specific to the articles of the Covenant, focusing on the most pressing issues from the NGO perspective and providing suggestions for specific questions that the pre-sessional working group may consider incorporating in the list of issues with respect to the State party concerned.
-NGO input should also be of direct relevance to matters under consideration by the Committee, be reliable, and not abusive.
-The CRC devotes half a day per State party under consideration to meetings with partners.
+NGO input should also be of direct relevance to matters under consideration by the Committee, be reliable, and not abusive. - 120.
+The CRC devotes half a day per State party under consideration to meetings with partners in advance of the constructive dialogue.
 This means that NGOs, the United Nations and other partners will all meet the Committee at the same time to discuss one State party (which may be scheduled for consideration concerning implementation of the Convention on the Rights of the Child or a report under the Optional Protocols, or all three).
 CEDAW invites representatives of NGOs to make oral or written statements and provide information or documentation to the Committee or its pre-sessional working group (rule 47), and there is an information note for NGOs on the matter on its web page.
+CERD also welcomes NGO representatives to make statements and provide information or documentation to the Committee and also has an information note for NGOs on the matter in three languages on its web page.
+United Nations partner agencies usually provide information to CERD on the first day of the session.

-Submission of written information
+1. Submission of written information